-The world’s largest prehistoric stone circle is found in the quaint English village of Avebury, not far from Stonehenge.
-The circle originally contained some 100 stones and encircled two smaller stone rings.
-The stones are thought to form part of a wider ritual landscape, which was built and altered from about 2850 to 2200 BCE; archaeologists think that the circles, henges, and avenues of stones formed part of a public space for religious ceremonies, but their exact use or the nature of these ceremonies remain a mystery.
+You’ll find the world’s largest prehistoric stone circle in the quaint village of Avebury, not far from Stonehenge.
+The circle originally contained some 100 megaliths and encircled two smaller stone rings.
+The stones are believed to form part of a wider ritual landscape, which was built and altered from about 2850 to 2200 BCE.
+Archaeologists think the circles, henges, and avenues of stones formed part of a public space for religious ceremonies, but their exact use and the nature of those ceremonies remain a mystery.

 In the 1930s, an excavation by archaeologist Alexander Keiller revealed a grisly surprise: a skeleton crushed beneath one of the stones.
 The body did not belong to one of the Neolithic builders, but rather a man from the 14th century who was killed when trying to move one of the megaliths.

 6. Gochang Dolmen Site // South Korea